mariamkopaleishvili1/TeamA-DDIT-2026/Deliverables WK3/Completed/governance_cm_draft.md

 - **Unacceptable risk:** banned AI practices.
 - **High risk:** AI systems that can materially affect health, safety, fundamental rights, financial access, employment, education, essential services, or democratic processes.
-- **Limited risk:** AI systems requiring transparency, such as chatbots or AI-generated content.
+- **Limited / transparency risk:** AI systems requiring transparency, such as chatbots or AI-generated content.
 - **Minimal risk:** low-impact AI tools with no meaningful adverse decision effect.

 For this project, several AI systems are treated conservatively as **High Risk** even when the strict EU legal classification may be debatable.
 This is because the client is a bank-backed regulated platform and the AI systems may affect user access, trading restrictions, payment flows, financial recommendations, account freezes, or payout timing.